qulle/wikis/wiki-developer-commands.md

 $ dotnet tool install --global dotnet-ef     # Command to install the EF tools
 $ dotnet tool update --global dotnet-ef      # Command to update the EF tools

+$ dotnet list package                        # List all (nuget) packages that is used in a solution or csproj
+$ dotnet list <PROJECT-NAME> package         # List all (nuget) packages in a specific project

+$ dotnet list reference                      # List all project references, what csproj:s that knows/uses other csproj:s
+$ dotnet list <PROJECT-NAME> reference       # List all project references in a specific project
 ```

 ## C++